mtimkovich/dotfiles/README.md

 ============

 The `install.pl` file will symlink the dotfiles to your home directory.
 Make sure it is run from the 'dotfiles' directory.

+Be sure to run `:BundleInstall` from vim to install the vim plugins